telerik/winforms-docs/menus/menu/overview.md

 # Key Features

-* Full support for the Telerik UI for WinForms theming engine allowing you to easily construct a variety of stunning visual effects.
+* Full support for the Progress&reg; Telerik&reg; UI for WinForms theming engine allowing you to easily construct a variety of stunning visual effects.
 The drop down can be animated with a number of predefined effects.

 ![menus-menu-overview 002](images/menus-menu-overview002.png)